hq1993922/ExportingDataOpenXML/README.md

 ## Get started

 1. Start by cloning this whole repository to your local system so you have all the data files, example reports, folders and working solution for reference.
+Use the Github `Clone or download` button to copy the URL and then issue this command:

     `git clone https://github.com/InteropEvents/ExportingDataOpenXML.git`

 1. Or, alternatively, download the zip file using the Github `Clone or download` button:

     ![Download Zipfile](Assets/downloadzip.png)

-2. Go to the Tools folder in the repo and run:
+1. Go to the Tools folder in the repo and run:

     `Tools\OpenXMLSDKToolV25.msi`